Nick Mulgrew

-Nick Mulgrew (born 1990) is a South African-British novelist, poet, and editor.
+Nick Mulgrew (born 1990) is a South African-British short story writer, novelist, poet, and editor.
 In addition to his writing, he is the founder and director of the poetry press uHlanga.

 Education

 Mulgrew studied English and Journalism at Rhodes University, Makhanda, and later at the University of Cape Town, at which he was a Mandela Rhodes Scholar.
-He is currently a PhD candidate at the University of Dundee.
+In 2024, he completed his PhD at the University of Dundee.

 Writing

-Mulgrew is the author of four books, and is best known for his short fiction.
-His first collection of stories, Stations, was published in 2016 when he was 25.
+Mulgrew's first collection of short stories, Stations, was published in 2016 when he was 25.
 The book was longlisted for the 2017 Edge Hill Short Story Prize and shortlisted for the 2017 Nadine Gordimer Award.
-Mulgrew eventually won the 2018 Nadine Gordimer Award with his second collection of stories, The First Law of Sadness, which was published in 2017.
-His stories have elsewhere appeared in The White Review, World Literature Today, and New Contrast.
+Mulgrew went on to win the 2018 Nadine Gordimer Award with his second collection of stories, The First Law of Sadness, published in 2017.

+Mulgrew's stories have also appeared in The White Review, World Literature Today, and New Contrast.
+In 2015, he was shortlisted for White Review short story prize for his story "Posman".
+In 2023, he was shortlisted for the BBC National Short Story Award for his story, "The Storm".

 His first novel, A Hibiscus Coast, was published in South Africa by Karavan Press in 2021.
+In 2022, this novel won the K. Sello Duiker Memorial Award, for a novel or novella by a writer under the age of forty.

+In 2023, Karavan press published his second novel, Tunnel.

-His first poetry collection, the myth of this is that we're all in this together, was published by uHlanga in 2015.
+Mulgrew's first poetry collection, the myth of this is that we're all in this together, was published by uHlanga in 2015.
+In 2023, he published a collection of prose poems, Panic Attacks.